hphelion/documentation/migration-overview-reference.md

 8. Select the specific image from the drop down list.

-9. In the Servers page, click `Create Volume`.
+9. In the Volumes page, click `Create Volume`.

 	The volume is created.
 Now, you create the instance and attach the new volume.